HMRC approach to business risk review

 HMRC updated SAO Guidance

-HMRC has reworded the guidance for HMRC Customer Relationship Managers (CRM) when they come across late SAO notifications or certificates.
-The reworded guidance can be accessed here (external link).
-The new wording explains that where CRMs believe there has been a late SAO notification or certificate, they must not issue a penalty or accept an excuse as reasonable without going through the standard authorisation process, which can be found here (external link).
+HMRC has reworded the guidance for HMRC Customer Relationship Managers (CRM) (external link) when they come across late SAO notifications or certificates.
+The new wording explains that where CRMs believe there has been a late SAO notification or certificate, they must not issue a penalty or accept an excuse as reasonable without going through the standard authorisation process (external link).

 This standard process involves seeking authorisation from HMRC’s ’Penalties Consistency Panel‘ which will consider whether a penalty is due or not.
 If the panel decide a penalty is due, CRMs must then secure approval from either a Director in the Revenue’s Large Business Directorate or an Assistant Director in Local Compliance to issue the penalty.
 The implication of the new guidance is that going forward CRMs cannot simply ignore SAO failures.